kelscahill/gdhs/wp-content/plugins/ajax-load-more/README.txt

 &rarr; [See All Examples](https://connekthq.com/plugins/ajax-load-more/examples/)

-**Note**: The [Custom Repeaters Add-On](https://connekthq.com/plugins/ajax-load-more/custom-repeaters/) has been installed for use on each of our product demos.
+**Note**: The [Templates Add-On](https://connekthq.com/plugins/ajax-load-more/templates/) has been installed for use on each of our product demos.

 [youtube https://www.youtube.com/watch?v=EQ57i6dkOew]

 ### Add-ons

-The following [add-ons](https://connekthq.com/plugins/ajax-load-more/add-ons/) are available to increase the functionality of Ajax Load More.
+The following [add-ons](https://connekthq.com/plugins/ajax-load-more/add-ons/) are available to etend and enhance the functionality of Ajax Load More.

 -  **[Cache](https://connekthq.com/plugins/ajax-load-more/add-ons/cache/)**: Improve website performance by caching the results of Ajax server requests.
 -  **[Call to Actions](https://connekthq.com/plugins/ajax-load-more/add-ons/call-to-actions/)**: Extend Ajax Load More with advertisement and call to action content blocks.
 -  **[Comments](https://connekthq.com/plugins/ajax-load-more/add-ons/comments/)**: Load and display WordPress blog comments using the core Ajax Load More infinite scroll functionality.
--  **[Custom Repeaters](https://connekthq.com/plugins/ajax-load-more/add-ons/custom-repeaters/)**: Create, modify and delete repeater templates as you need them with absolutely zero restrictions.
 -  **[Elementor](https://connekthq.com/plugins/ajax-load-more/add-ons/elementor/)**: Add infinite scroll or load more to your Elementor Posts and WooCommerce listing widgets with Ajax Load More and the intuitive Elementor Widget Connector.
 -  **[Filters](https://connekthq.com/plugins/ajax-load-more/add-ons/filters/)**: Front-end and admin functionality for creating, managing and displaying Ajax Load More filters.
 -  **[Layouts](https://connekthq.com/plugins/ajax-load-more/add-ons/layouts/)**: Predefined responsive layouts for Ajax Load More repeater templates.